 Predicted Ireland Rugby World Cup squad

-On Tuesday, Ireland head coach Joe Schmidt named his 44-man training squad for this year's Rugby World Cup in Japan.
+Earlier this summer Ireland head coach Joe Schmidt named his 44-man training squad for this year's Rugby World Cup in Japan.

-Will Addison, Quinn Roux, Stu McCloskey, Marty Moore, Tom Farrell, Jack O'Donoghue and Sean Reidy are among those that have already missed out on the training squad while the uncapped Mike Haley and Jean Kleyn have both been added to the mix.
+Quinn Roux, Stu McCloskey, Marty Moore, Tom Farrell, Jack O'Donoghue and Sean Reidy are among those that have already missed out on the training squad while the uncapped Mike Haley and Jean Kleyn have both been added to the mix.

 Schmidt and his coaching staff will have to cut their squad down to 31 by September after Ireland's pre-World Cup warm up matches with Italy, England and Wales but who at this stage makes the cut.

 For this predicted squad we'll assume Schmidt keeps the same dynamics as his 2015 World Cup squad: three hookers, five props, four locks, five backrowers, three scrum-halves, three fly-halves, four centres and four three-quarters.

 Props selected: Tadhg Furlong, Cian Healy, Jack McGrath, Andrew Porter, Finlay Bealham